Harold Castro Player Props: Rockies vs. Padres

-The Colorado Rockies, including Harold Castro (.200 batting average in his past 10 games), battle starting pitcher Seth Lugo and the San Diego Padres at Coors Field, Monday at 8:40 PM ET.
+On Tuesday, Harold Castro (.226 slugging percentage in past 10 games, with no homers) and the Colorado Rockies face the San Diego Padres, whose starting pitcher will be Pedro Avila.
+First pitch is at 8:40 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Athletics.
+In his last game he had a hitless performance (0-for-3) against the Padres.

 Harold Castro Game Info & Props vs. the Padres